 And most importantly, have fun and enjoy the journey!

-Do you have any other tips or ideas for readers who are new to homesteading?
+Do you have any other tips on how to manage homestead animals?
 Share them in the comments below!